kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>So yes, developers have a lot of job options right now and companies are saving money.
 But the tragedy of Covid-19 is the reason for this.</p>

-<p>Personally, I'm thankful to have these options but I wouldn't have them if Covid had never happened.
+<p>I'm thankful to have these options but I wouldn't have them if Covid had never happened.
 I'd prefer to not have these options.</p>
 </li>

 <li class="post__list-item">